4GeeksAcademy/optimize-software-engineer-linkedin-profile/README.md

 ### Recommendations

 - [ ] Having public recommendations is next level!
-- [ ] You could  [request for a recommendation](https://www.linkedin.com/help/linkedin/answer/a546682/request-a-recommendation?lang=en) to: your teacher, Alejandro or Marcelo, your project mate, someone at your last job.
+- [ ] You could  [request for a recommendation](https://www.linkedin.com/help/linkedin/answer/a546682/request-a-recommendation?lang=en) to: your teacher, your project mate, someone at your last job.
 - [ ] Request them to include certain keywords that can speak about your abilities as a Software Developer.

 ### 🔄  Recurrent task - Stay ACTIVE

 - [ ] Post about open source projects you collaborated on.
-- [ ] Licensed or courses you finished.
+- [ ] Licenses or courses you finished.
 - [ ] Personal projects and technical details.

 ### 🔄  Recurrent task - Networking